murchant/intheknow/docs/stepyByStep.md

 - *Retrained* spacy english model to include club names and players which were not present before. very tedious.
 - Added retraining methods
 - False Quality Test (28/02/19):

+- **process overhaul:** Dealing with international clubs toooo much.
+Need to restrict it to just English clubs.
+- Check if tweet contains English club or English club synonym.
+- Use this to make database